LoopKit/loopdocs/docs/troubleshooting/time-change.md

     * As soon as automatic time is restored, Loop thinks your eventual glucose will be the future value (in this example 180 mg/dL) and attempts to bring you to your correction range
     * Because that future value is "stuck", Loop keeps providing more insulin

+### Force Automatic Time

+If the iOS Setting for Screen Time is configured to Lock Screen Time Settings and a passcode is entered, then the iPhone is forced to stay on automatic time.

 ### Remove Future Glucose

 * You **MUST** go into Apple Health and remove any glucose values in the future